Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ![Export definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Export definitions]")

 1. Click the checkbox of the definition you want to preview.
-Alternatively, you can click the download link of a definition in the list to output the preview directly.
+Alternatively, you can click the *Download link* of a definition in the list to output the preview directly.
     The toolbar is displayed.